MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/apps-localization.md

     * Fill in the app name.
     * Fill in a short description of the app in English.
     * Fill in the long description of the app in English.
-    * In the long description, add **This app is also available in French**.
+    * In the long description, add the line **This app is also available in French**.
     * Upload the images of your app UI in English.
-2. Add French language
+1. Add French language
     * Fill in the app name.
     * Fill in a short description of the app in French.
     * Fill in the long description of the app in French.